elunna/nerfhack-changelog/README.md

 * Auto-ID ring of regeneration if it heals you (Un)
 * Auto-ID wand of cancellation after destroying a bag of holding (Un)
 * Auto-ID wands when engraving (xnh)
-* Use the process of elimination for auto-identifying wands when available (Un)
+* Automatically use a process of elimination for auto-identifying wands when available (Un)
 * Auto-ID loadstones when attempting to drop or stash them (Un)
 * Auto-id flint yielded from applying rocks to eachother
 * Auto-ID tin whistles, tooled horns, magic flutes, and magic harps upon use (Un)